WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabikaCodex.md

   You can use it with the console in the project library by the following commands:
    - `git upd` -> Update the forked repository
    - `git del` -> Delete the current branch remotely and locally
-   - `git pr "PRName"` -> Create a new branch, commit then push your work, open your browser with a new PR waiting for you to fill the title and the description.
+   - `git pr "Commit message"` -> Create a new branch, commit then push your work, open your browser with a new PR waiting for you to fill the title and the description.

 # Productivity tips